F-I-D-O/Manuals/manuals/Programming/Python/Python Manual.md

 ### Absolute and canonical path
 We can use the `absolute` method of the `Path` object to get the *absolute* path.
 To get the *canonical* path, we can use the `resolve` method.

+Always prefer the canonical path, because it can prevent many possible errors (with cloud folders, etc.).

 ### Splitting paths and working with path parts